thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 In the example above, the three dimensional space can be reduced to a two dimensional space with the principal components analysis.
 New axes (principal components) are selected (bold arrows on left) that become the x and y axes in the principal components space (right).

-We can run and visualize principal components analyses using the `runMatrixAnalysis()` function as in the example below:
+We can run and visualize principal components analyses using the `runMatrixAnalysis()` function as in the example below.
+As you can see in the output, the command provides the sample_IDs, sample information, then the coordinates for each sample in the 2D projection (the "PCA plot") and the raw data, in case you wish to do further processing.

 ```r